XinyeXiong/xinyexiong.github.io/README.md

-Jialin's Personal Page
+XinyeXiong's Personal Page
 ========================

-You can view my pages at <http://Cather-Chen.github.io>.
+You can view my pages at <http://XinyeXiong.github.io>.